 If you have a piece of data upon which you can act then it’s valuable, if not it’s a vanity metric.
 A good metric is, therefore, a number that will drive the changes you’re looking to make.

 A good recruiter metric is comparative.
 Being able to compare a metric to other time periods, demographics or competitors will help you understand the direction of travel.
-“Decreasing time to hire from last month” is more meaningful that “30 days time to hire”.
+“Decreasing time to hire from last month” is more meaningful than “30 days time to hire”.

 A good recruiter metric is understandable.
 If people can’t remember it or discuss it, it’s much harder to change the culture around it.